hash-crash/Grapher/README.md

 Expected not working:
 1. other flip types (almost-perfect matchings, triangulations, CFSP, CFST)
 2. show all possible flips button/toggle
+3. insta-flip toggle (present in settings but still not implemented)

 Note: Spiral graph with only 3 possible flips for matchings (with 3 'levels') can be found in data/matchings_only_3_flips_spiral_graph.txt